Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - Deploy Arc for Azure VMware Solution (Preview)

 - Use Azure Policy for Azure Arc-enabled Servers to audit and enforce security controls on Azure VMware Solution guest VMs.
-Some of the key policies are provided below.

 #### Assessment Questions
 - What tools are in place for patch management and system upgrades? _(new)_